-The increase in sales in fiscal year 2018 compared with fiscal year 2017 of 16% was driven by growth in Pointing Devices, Tablet & Other Accessories, Video Collaboration, Gaming, and Smart Home.
+The increase in sales in fiscal year 2020 of 8% compared with fiscal year 2019 was driven by growth in Video Collaboration, Keyboards and Combos, Tablet & Other Accessories, Audio PC & Wearables, Gaming, Pointing Devices, and PC Webcams, partially offset by sales declines in Mobile Speakers and Smart Home.

-The increase in sales of 12% in fiscal year 2017 compared with fiscal year 2016 was driven by growth in Audio PC & Wearables, Mobile Speakers, Gaming and Keyboards & Combos, partially offset by declines in sales for Tablet & Other Accessories.
+The increase in sales in fiscal year 2019 of 6% compared with fiscal year 2018 was driven by growth in Gaming, Video Collaboration, Audio PC & Wearables, Keyboards and Combos, Tablet & Other Accessories and PC Webcams, partially offset by sales declines in Mobile Speakers, Smart Home and Pointing Devices.